Ontario Teachers Pension Plan Board Purchases 10,833 Shares of Wix.com Ltd. (NASDAQ:WIX)

-Ontario Teachers Pension Plan Board boosted its position in Wix.com Ltd. (NASDAQ:WIX – Free Report) by 90.9% in the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 22,744 shares of the information services provider’s stock after purchasing an additional 10,833 shares during the period.
-Ontario Teachers Pension Plan Board’s holdings in Wix.com were worth $1,779,000 at the end of the most recent quarter.
+Ontario Teachers Pension Plan Board increased its position in shares of Wix.com Ltd. (NASDAQ:WIX – Free Report) by 90.9% during the 2nd quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm owned 22,744 shares of the information services provider’s stock after purchasing an additional 10,833 shares during the period.
+Ontario Teachers Pension Plan Board’s holdings in Wix.com were worth $1,779,000 at the end of the most recent reporting period.

-Other large investors have also recently bought and sold shares of the company.
-BlackRock Inc. increased its stake in shares of Wix.com by 2.9% in the first quarter.
-BlackRock Inc. now owns 3,800,140 shares of the information services provider’s stock valued at $379,254,000 after buying an additional 106,217 shares during the period.
-Acadian Asset Management LLC increased its position in Wix.com by 169.1% in the 2nd quarter.
-Acadian Asset Management LLC now owns 2,314,320 shares of the information services provider’s stock valued at $181,031,000 after acquiring an additional 1,454,312 shares during the period.
-Wellington Management Group LLP raised its stake in shares of Wix.com by 37.8% during the first quarter.
-Wellington Management Group LLP now owns 922,606 shares of the information services provider’s stock valued at $92,076,000 after acquiring an additional 253,091 shares during the last quarter.
-Millennium Management LLC lifted its holdings in shares of Wix.com by 139.8% during the fourth quarter.
-Millennium Management LLC now owns 895,821 shares of the information services provider’s stock worth $68,826,000 after purchasing an additional 522,264 shares during the period.
-Finally, Clearbridge Investments LLC lifted its holdings in shares of Wix.com by 0.9% during the first quarter.
-Clearbridge Investments LLC now owns 846,565 shares of the information services provider’s stock worth $88,432,000 after purchasing an additional 7,472 shares during the period.
-83.91% of the stock is currently owned by institutional investors.
+A number of other large investors also recently modified their holdings of the company.
+Y.D.
+More Investments Ltd purchased a new stake in shares of Wix.com during the second quarter worth about $45,000.
+Rockefeller Capital Management L.P. boosted its stake in Wix.com by 21.7% in the 4th quarter.
+Rockefeller Capital Management L.P. now owns 763 shares of the information services provider’s stock worth $56,000 after purchasing an additional 136 shares during the period.
+Captrust Financial Advisors boosted its stake in Wix.com by 93.5% in the 1st quarter.
+Captrust Financial Advisors now owns 681 shares of the information services provider’s stock worth $71,000 after purchasing an additional 329 shares during the period.
+Natixis Investment Managers International grew its holdings in Wix.com by 57.1% during the 2nd quarter.
+Natixis Investment Managers International now owns 1,092 shares of the information services provider’s stock valued at $85,000 after buying an additional 397 shares in the last quarter.
+Finally, Bessemer Group Inc. bought a new stake in shares of Wix.com during the second quarter valued at approximately $93,000.
+Hedge funds and other institutional investors own 83.91% of the company’s stock.

 Wix.com Ltd., together with its subsidiaries, develops and markets a cloud-based platform that enables to create a website or web application in North America, Europe, Latin America, Asia, and internationally.
 The company offers Wix Editor, a drag-and-drop visual development and website editing environment platform; Wix ADI that enables users to create a website for their specific needs.